saturneric/GpgFrontend-Manual/src/content/docs/guides/smart-card.md

   grant access to, another module’s secrets.

-You can use your YubiKey for OpenPGP-based email encryption, as a passkey for passwordless login, and as a smart card for Windows logon—all at the same time, without conflicts.
+You can use your YubiKey for OpenPGP-based email encryption, as a passkey for passwordless login, and as a smart card for Windows logon at the same time.

 > While modules are independent, the overall storage of the device is shared.
 > Each module has its own storage limit (e.g., number of FIDO2 credentials,